User37som/libbitcoin/How-to-Encrypt-a-Wallet-Seed.md

 ```

 Save the encrypted mnemonic (including word order) `betray senior exhibit slot apart affair welcome dog hockey razor cart side` and memorize the passphrase `my passphrase`.

+The passphrase is optional but if not used the mnemonic is not encrypted and therefore must be kept secret.
+See also [Remembering a Seed](How-to-Remember-a-Wallet-Seed).